Richmondeke/Loopgenie-Live/SCHEMA.md

 );

 ALTER TABLE public.social_posts ENABLE ROW LEVEL SECURITY;

+-- Drop existing policy if any
+DROP POLICY IF EXISTS "Users can manage their own posts" ON public.social_posts;

 CREATE POLICY "Users can manage their own posts"
 ON public.social_posts FOR ALL